WEB Collection crawler can be controlled using Meta robots tags.

-- Rules for crawling based on meta robots would be considered after robots.txt and path settings specified in HTTP collections.
+- Rules for crawling based on meta robots would be considered after robots.txt and path settings specified in WEB collections.

 - Using meta robots

 - User can avoid indexing a page, but crawl the same.

 - User can index a page, but avoid crawling the same.

 - User can avoid indexing as well as crawling the page.

 - User can index and crawl the page.

 These meta tags which direct the indexing and crawling of a page has to be specified in the header section of HTML code.